martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 ![Illustration of composition of selected representative clusters from the perspective of historical origin.](source/figures/ch8/PRG_cluster_origin_subplot.pdf "Illustration of composition of selected representative clusters from the perspective of historical origin."){#fig:PRG_cluster_origin_subplot width=100%}

 Branches fo the local taxonomy show similar relation (where is feasible to expect one), especially regarding the overall tendency of significant changes of development patterns after the Second World War (figure XXX).
 However it is important to note that unlike other European cities, Prague was not significantly damaged during the War and the difference then cannot be interpreted as post-war regeneration and redevelopment.
-Complete data are in the table above and the rest of graphs showing the distributions is available as an Appendix XXX.
+Complete data are in the table above.

 ![Illustration of composition of selected representative branches from the perspective of historical origin.](source/figures/ch8/PRG_branch_origin_subplot.pdf "Illustration of composition of selected representative branches from the perspective of historical origin."){#fig:PRG_branch_origin_subplot width=100%}